there4/markdown-resume/README.md

 Markdown is limited to basic html markup.
 Follow the `examples/source/sample.md` file  as a guideline.
 This file includes various headers and several nested elements.
-This allows us to construct a semantic HTML document for the resume, and then use a CSS rules to display a very nice resume.
+This allows us to construct a semantic HTML document for the resume, and then use CSS rules to display a nicely formatted resume.
 Note that because we have very few ways to nest or identify elements that many of the css rules are based on descendant and adjacent selectors.

 __PLEASE NOTE__: The templates are compiled into the phar archive in the `./bin` folder.
 If you intend to edit the templates or add new ones, you'll need to run